jalaluddinmohammed/DevOpsProjects/free-style-Jenkins-Project.md

 ### 1. GitHub Repository Setup

-- Create a new repository on GitHub named "Jenkins-SonarQube-Docker."
+- Created a new repository on GitHub named "Jenkins-SonarQube-Docker."
 - Upload the code to the repository, or you can use a template from a free CSS website.

 ### 2. CI/CD Pipeline Overview